|

 tracking sleeve installation?

-A: Installing sleeves (or spool flanges) on rollers is difficult
+Installing narrow sleeves (1" wide or less) on rollers is difficult

-because the sleeve diameter is less than the roller diameter.
+because the sleeve diameter is considerably less than the roller diameter.
 If

-hair spray) on the end of the roller, the surface remains very
+hair spray, not the powder type) on the end of the roller, the surface remains very

 slide on much easier.
 In about 90 seconds RAVE will dry and